MikeSphx/PetTracker/README.md

 Tasks:

-Enter a symptom for tracking
+1.Enter a symptom for tracking
-Check off a reminder telling you to give your pet medicine Exporting your pets medical history to give to a vet.
+2.Check off a reminder telling you to give your pet medicine 3.Exporting your pets medical history to give to a vet.